COVID-19 pandemic in Guernsey: Tourism

-Government expenditure

-At the 2020 budget announcement in November it was estimated that the island's government would be £120 million worse off than had been predicted for 2020, (around £2,000 per person), made up from a combination of worse results from trading assets, especially from ports and Aurigny, £30m reduced tax collection and the £52m cost of direct support for businesses and people.

 Political impact

-The pandemic has resulted in changes to the usual functioning of the States of Guernsey, with the CCA being given power to independently enact emergency legislation to co-ordinate and enforce the response strategy.
+The pandemic resulted in changes to the usual functioning of the States of Guernsey, with the CCA being given power to independently enact emergency legislation to co-ordinate and enforce the response strategy.
 As a result, there were several concerns over a lack of scrutiny of decisions being made by the CCA—a body designed for "short-term emergencies"—due to the States of Deliberation not sitting as normal, prompting the States to consider temporary changes to its system of government.
 The matter was resolved on 14 April when the States of Deliberation met virtually to vote retrospectively on the various emergency powers legislation enacted by the CCA, all of which were approved.
 In another virtual meeting on 15 April, the States of Deliberation decided to postpone Guernsey's first island-wide election, planned to take place in June 2020, until June 2021.
 The election was later brought forward to October 2020.

 Social impact

 Crime

-Guernsey Police revealed that there had been an overall reduction in the number of crimes reported and committed during the lockdown period, though there have been a number of people arrested for traffic offences.
-However, there have been a higher number of domestic abuse incidents in Guernsey since the implementation of lockdown restrictions, accompanied by more calls to the police and domestic abuse charities; Guernsey Police consistently clarified that leaving the house to escape domestic abuse constitutes an essential journey.
+Guernsey Police revealed that there was an overall reduction in the number of crimes reported and committed during the lockdown period, though there have been a number of people arrested for traffic offences.
+However, there were a higher number of domestic abuse incidents in Guernsey since the implementation of lockdown restrictions, accompanied by more calls to the police and domestic abuse charities; Guernsey Police consistently clarified that leaving the house to escape domestic abuse constitutes an essential journey.
 On 3 April, a woman of Asian descent was verbally racially abused by a man in a car park at a Waitrose store on the Rohais.

 Events

-Following government advice on social distancing and limiting contact with others, a number of local events have been cancelled or postponed including Liberation Day celebrations and the Guernsey Literary festival.
-On 20 May, organisers confirmed that Sark's annual sheep racing weekend had been cancelled due to the pandemic.
+Following government advice on social distancing and limiting contact with others, a number of local events were cancelled or postponed including Liberation Day celebrations and the Guernsey Literary festival.
+On 20 May, organisers confirmed that Sark's annual sheep racing weekend was cancelled due to the pandemic.

 A study by Island Global Research on the impact of the pandemic in the Crown Dependencies found that, for the week commencing 23 March 87% of respondents in Guernsey were forced to postpone or cancel social plans or events due to the pandemic.
 Following churches across the island being closed, effectively cancelling weekly congregations, BBC Radio Guernsey announced that it would be hosting wireless congregations every Sunday.
 On 23 March the Royal Court issued several changes to its procedures in response to the pandemic to allow for social distancing measures.
-A 'basic provision' of marriage services will still be provided.
+A 'basic provision' of marriage services was provided.